Fourier Transform of Anisotropic Hardy Spaces Associated with Ball Quasi-Banach Function Spaces and Its Applications to Hardy--Littlewood Inequalities: Introduction

 Let $A$ be a dilation and $X$ a ball quasi-Banach function space on $\rn$.
-In this article, under the assumptions that the boundedness of the (powered) Hardy--Littlewood maximal operator on both certain power of $X$ and its associate space as well as under a lower bound assumption on the $X$-quasi-norm of the characteristic function of anisotropic balls, we show that the Fourier transform $\widehat{f}$ of $f\in H_X^A(\rn)$ coincides with a continuous function $g$ on $\rn$ in the sense of tempered distributions, and prove that the inequality similar to \eqref{eqabs1} holds true for any $f\in H_X^A(\rn)$ (see Theorem \ref{s2t1} below).
-Applying this, we further conclude a higher order convergence of the continuous function $g$ at the origin (see Theorem \ref{s3t1} below) and then show that the inequality similar to \eqref{eqabs2} holds true for $H_X^A(\rn)$ (see Theorem \ref{s3t2} below), which is a variant of the Hardy--Littlewood inequality in the setting of $H_X^A(\rn)$.
-Note that the framework of ball quasi-Banach function spaces includes lots of function spaces.
-Thus, all these obtained results have a wide range of applications, for instance, to Morrey spaces (see Section \ref{s6-appl1}), Orlicz-slice spaces (see Section \ref{s6-appl2}), Lorentz spaces (see Section \ref{s6-appl3}), variable Lebesgue spaces (see Section \ref{s6-appl4}), mixed-norm Lebesgue spaces (see Section \ref{s6-appl5}), local generalized Herz spaces (see Section \ref{s6-appl6}), and Orlicz spaces (see Section \ref{s6-appl7}).
-We point out that, even in these special cases, the obtained results for Morrey spaces, Orlicz-slice spaces, Lorentz spaces, local generalized Herz spaces, and Orlicz spaces are totally new, and that the obtained results for the variable anisotropic Hardy spaces and anisotropic mixed-norm Hardy spaces coincide with the known ones.
+In this article, under the assumptions that the Hardy--Littlewood maximal operator satisfies some Fefferman--Stein vector-valued inequality on certain power of $X$, the powered Hardy--Littlewood maximal operator is bounded on the associate space of certain power of $X$, and the $X$-quasi-norm of characteristic functions of anisotropic balls has a lower bound, we get rid of the dependence on the concavity of $\|\cdot\|_X$.
+With these mild assumptions and two uniform pointwise estimates we show that the Fourier transform $\widehat{f}$ of $f\in H_X^A(\rn)$ coincides with a continuous function $F$ on $\rn$ in the sense of tempered distributions and prove that an inequality similar to \eqref{eqabs1} also holds true for any $f\in H_X^A(\rn)$.
+Furthermore, applying this and a technical inequality about the value of the Fourier transform of atoms, we further conclude a higher order convergence of the continuous function $F$ at the origin and then show that an inequality similar to \eqref{eqabs2} holds true for $H_X^A(\rn)$, which is a variant of the Hardy--Littlewood inequality in $H_X^A(\rn)$.
+It is remarkable that the results obtained in this article have a wide range of generality because ball quasi-Banach function spaces include lots of important function spaces.
+In particular, when these results are applied to classical Lebesgue spaces, variable Lebesgue spaces, and mixed-norm Lebesgue spaces, the obtained conclusions coincide with the known ones; morever, when these results are applied, respectively, to Morrey spaces, Lorentz spaces, Orlicz spaces, Orlicz-slice spaces, and local generalized Herz spaces, the obtained conclusions are completely new.
+More applications of these results to new-found function spaces are quite possible.

 The remainder of this article is organized as follows.